sevriarch/palestrina/doc/cookbook.md

 ### Add some lyrics

-This is a somewhat laborious process unless you can somehow link the lyrics programmatically to individual notes, but this would be a typical way to do it:
+This is a somewhat laborious process unless you can somehow link the lyrics programmatically to individual notes, but the process below would be one way to do this semi-manually:
 ```
 // m is the name of the melody we're adding notes to
 const lyrics = [